simpledotorg/simple-android/README.md

 An Android Studio plugin that provides some quality of life improvements like live templates can be found [HERE](https://github.com/simpledotorg/simple-android-idea-plugin).

+## Building an APK with a different build variant

+There are currently 2 ways to build an app pointing to different environments:

+1. Changing the `qa` API URL in `gradle.properties` file to point to the environment you want.
+These builds will be debuggable and require us to clone the project and build it using [Android Studio](https://developer.android.com/studio). [*Warning*: These changes should not be commited back to `master` branch]
+2. Use Bitrise workflows to build APKs of different build variants.
+These builds will not be debuggable, unless for `build-debuggable-sandbox-apk`.

 ## Build and deploy Simple Server

 Simple Server is in a separate repository, and you should follow the [instructions there](https://github.com/simpledotorg/simple-server/blob/master/README.md).